Béarnaise and Hollandaise Sauces

 - I have used dried minced onion in place of the green onion with no problem.
 Taste isn't greatly altered.

-- Don't start with too much essence.
+- Don't start with too much infusion.
 This puts you at a disadvantage for thickening!
 No more than 1 T!
 Boil it down!

 - I don't know if this works in the food processor.
 Sorry.

 To make hollandaise, skip the infusion and put 2 T lemon juice (I use - - gasp! - - bottled lemon juice, and it works fine) in the blender jar.
-But why make hollandaise when béarnaise is so much better?!
+But why make plain old hollandaise when béarnaise is so much better and just as easy?!

 Troubleshooting:

-- sauce is too thick: thin with a little vegetable oil
+- Sauce is too thick: Thin with a little oil or melted butter (do not use water!).

-- sauce won't thicken: Your problem is that you added the melted butter too quickly.
-Pour the sauce out of the blender jar except for 1 T. Add 1 T lemon juice .
+- Sauce won't thicken: Your problem is that you added the melted butter too quickly.
+(Ahem.
+I told you to dribble it in....)
+Pour the sauce out of the blender jar except for 1 T. Add 1 T lemon juice.
 Start the blender.
 Add the sauce just as if you were adding melted butter.

 Chocolate Home Page |